 How to view or change your information

-If you wish to modify the frequency of future communications from Hope to Dream, please write to us at the mailing address below.
+If you wish to modify the frequency of future communications from Hope to Dream or view and request changes to the information you have provided us, please write to us at: Admin@ahopetodream.com

 In addition, if you have subscribed to our online newsletter, you can unsubscribe by clicking on the unsubscribe link featured at the end of the newsletter.